Madsn/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

 Managing Certificate Payments
 ******************************

-After you pay for a verified edX certificate, you can review information about your payment.
+After you pay to enroll in the verified track for a course, you can review information about your payment.
 Within the deadline period, you can also get a refund.

 .. contents::
   :local: